 In the following fun and intriguing video from Joel Bocko made for Fandor, the four predominant versions of Hill Valley – those listed above excluding the present version since Marty doesn’t spend too much screen-time there – have been set into a grid so we might be able to see all of them at once for the purpose of comparing the complementary yet conflicting designs of each.
 The result is a renewed appreciation for one of the most intricate franchises of all-time, one every bit as dependent on its minutiae as its major facets.

-If you like this video, which I’m convinced you will, check out the rest of Bocko’s Lost in the Movies site for more of his work, including the most extensive video study of Twin Peaks EVER.
+If you like this video, which I’m convinced you will, then check out the rest of Bocko’s Lost in the Movies site for more of his work, including the most extensive video study of Twin Peaks EVER.